florianbuehler/portfolio/content/jobs/d-fine_SeniorConsultant.md

 url: 'https://www.d-fine.com/en/'
 ---

-- Developed a xxx using a microservice architecture
+- Developed a platform for a new blockchain related market offering in an agile team using a microservice architecture
-- Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Eum explicabo ipsa ipsam molestias nemo voluptas.
-- Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Eum explicabo ipsa ipsam molestias nemo voluptas.
+- Designed and implemented a responsive landing page and frontend for the platform using TypeScript, React and Gatsby
+- Helped with the setup of nightly integration tests and deployment pipelines
+- Extended a cryptocurrency custodian to enable new market offerings in a security critical environment